 When the kidney filters are working properly, the result is a proper balance of fluids and chemicals in the body.
 If an imbalance occurs, many critical bodily functions can be affected, possibly producing symptoms associated with kidney disease.
 (See 'Chronic kidney disease complications' below.)

 CHRONIC KIDNEY DISEASE RISK FACTORS

-A number of factors can increase the risk of developing chronic kidney disease (CKD), including:
+A number of factors can increase the risk of developing CKD, including: